sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/apps/multiprotocol/ble_zigbee_basic/readme.md

 ## Demo Description

 This application demonstrate the Zigbee On/Off light joining to Zigbee gateway (Combined Interface) and the Microchip Proprietary Transparent Service based BLE peripheral running concurrently with zigbee protocol connects with mobile app.
 When the Zigbee light gets the light on/off command from CI will be displayed in mobile app.
 Hence the simple concurrent operation of multiprotocol is demonstrated here.
 Lights and Bridge (CI) devices are the interest of this tutorial, where the WIFI/Ethernet gateway is not scope of this application.
 The thirdparty gateway's like Amazon Echo plus can also be used instead of CI.

 ![](assets/block_dia.png)

 ---

-## Developing this Application from scratch using Harmony 3
+## Developing this Application from scratch using MPLab Code Configurator
 The following steps will help to understand the PIC32CXBZ2 device ZIGBEE and BLE stack programming structure.
 We recommend to follow the steps.
 If wish to have Out-of-Box experience with the precompiled hex file [Go Here](#tasks_1)

 ## Pull-in H3 Components

-1. Create a new MPLAB Harmony 3 Project -- [link](../../docs/creating_new_mplabx_harmony_project.md) for instructions
+-  Create a new MPLAB Code Configurator Project -- [link](../../docs/creating_new_mplabx_harmony_project.md) for instructions

-2. Drag and Drop the Zigbee components from "Available" components to Project Graph
+-  Drag and Drop the Zigbee components from "Available" components to Project Graph
     - OnOffLight Device component

     "Accept Dependencies or satisfiers, select "Yes""